| | |

 I highly recommend splurging a bit on the actual laminator and buying the cheapest laminating pouches you can find!

-I used my largest set for the puzzle table, but I printed smaller, individual puzzles for students to use by themselves later in the year.
+I used my largest set (1 to a page) for the puzzle table, but I printed smaller, individual puzzles for students to use by themselves later in the year.

 I didn’t want to have to keep explaining the rules of the puzzle, so I printed up the instructions and added a clipart panda for extra cuteness.
-I’ve added a free download of these instructions to the bottom of this post.
+I’ve added these instructions to the bottom of this post.

 Panda Squares Puzzle Instructions